 How to Become a Family Nurse Practitioner

-If you’re not sure about the nursing specialty that is right for you, take our Nursing Specialties Quiz to see where your strengths lie!
+If you’re not sure about the right nursing specialty for you, take our Nursing Specialties Quiz!
+Find your nursing strengths now!

-You can also click on “more schools” to find a more complete list of schools, or use our “Find Schools Near You” box to find programs that meet your preferences.
-Some of the most popular programs we have listed offer online FNP options that allow you to complete your clinical requirements in your own location, while earning an advanced practice nursing degree from a well-known institution.
+You can also click on “more schools” to find a more complete list.
+Additionally, our “Find Schools Near You” search-box allows you to adjust based on your goals.
+Some of the most popular programs listed offer online options.
+These allow you to complete your clinical requirements remotely, while earning your degree from a well-known institution.

 According to a Kaiser Family Foundation summary, one of the key goals of recent health care legislation is the development of an improved healthcare workforce.
 The report goes on to say that funding has been set aside for the training and employment of Family Nurse Practitioners.
 The 2010 Patient Protection and Affordable Care Act (PPACA) provides grant funding to attract, educate and retain nurses, as well providing loan repayment options and employment retention grants once an advanced nursing degree is attained.
 One of the main goals of this funding is to increase the number of Family Nurse Practitioners (FNP) who practice primary care in nurse managed clinics and federally funded health centers.